m-language/m/docs/tutorial/definitions.rst

 find them.

 By default, the M compiler looks in the current directory for definitions.
-This is semantically equivalent to combining every file in your project into one file, though optimizations are in place to avoid compiling unused definitions.
+This is semantically equivalent to combining each file in your project into one file.